LumitoLuma/LumitoLuma/README.md

 -   [YOURLS/YOURLS](https://github.com/YOURLS/YOURLS) &nbsp; ([View Pull Request](https://github.com/YOURLS/YOURLS/pull/2739))

 ## Organizations
 I am currently in only one organization, [EQDiet](https://github.com/EQDiet), and I am also the creator of it.
 [EQDiet](https://github.com/EQDiet) is a free open-source mobile and desktop app that allows you to know how many kilocalories you have eaten with each food.
+You can visit it's website [here](https://eqdiet.weebly.com).

 ## Contributing to my repositories
 If you want to contribute to my repositories, please contact me through [www.lumito.net/contact](https://www.lumito.net/contact) or open a Pull Request.